jamesplease/knockout-view/README.md

 Need a page to test it on?
 Try the [Knockout Tutorial page.](http://learn.knockoutjs.com/#/?tutorial=intro)

-You can show and hide the view model with the main button.
-The `x` will remove the debugger from your page.
+You can toggle the visibility of the view model display with the main button.
+The `x` will remove the debugger from the DOM entirely.

 ###Caveats

 This has only been tested on pages with a single view model.

-##Browser Support
+###Browser Support

-As of this release this has only been tested in Chrome 26.
+Chrome 26, Firefox 19, Opera 12

 ##Extending